nikkpanos/rentalcars/README.md

 # rentalcars
-Project for a console program for a company which has stores in Athens, Thessaloniki to rent cars
+Java SE project for a console program for a (non-existent) company which has stores in Athens, Thessaloniki to rent cars to customers